-- Knight-Captain Cullen in Dragon Age II has a similar attitude to Cauthrien above in regards to Knight-Commander Meredith.
-While early on, they had very similar views when it came to mages, as the story moves forward, Meredith's hatred for them takes on a whole new fanaticism, disturbing Cullen and making him wonder if Meredith's ideals and the ideals of the Templars are still the same.
-He still follows her until finally, she orders the execution of Hawke, either out of paranoia or because they supported the mages (Cullen thought they would only arrest Hawke).
+- Knight-Captain Cullen in Dragon Age II has a similar attitude to Cauthrien's with regards to Knight-Commander Meredith.
+Early in the game, they have very similar views when it comes to mages; but as the story moves forward, Meredith's hatred for them takes on a whole new fanaticism, disturbing Cullen and making him wonder if Meredith's ideals and the ideals of the Templars are still the same.
+He still follows her until finally, she orders the execution of Hawke, either out of paranoia or because they support the mages (Cullen thought they would only arrest Hawke).
 This leads to him finally turning on her, realizing just how mad she has become.

 - You can become this kind of Master in Mass Effect 2 to Samara, who swears an oath to serve you even if you commit horrific crimes.
 However, it's slightly subverted in that she knows she's doing evil in your name, and tells you upfront that she intends to kill you once the terms of her oath are fulfilled.

 - The Knights in Sonic and the Black Knight.
 Lancelot (Shadow) is convinced that whatever King Arthur orders is right, because the King ordered it and therefore it must be right, while Gawain and Percival (Knuckles and Blaze) follow orders on the basis that it's their job, but don't necessarily agree with them.